TobitSoftware/clipinc/README.md

 If you think you have any ideas that could benefit the project, feel free to create an issue or pull request!

+Check out our [contribution guide](./CONTRIBUTING.md) on how to initialize the project on your machine, fix bugs and publish a new version.